ICNHodler/docs/README.md

 # Welcome, ICN Hodlers
-The goal of this repo is to enable collaboration between ICN Hodlers to keep descriptions, links and information related to Iconomi as up to date as possible.
+The goal of https://github.com/ICNHodler/docs is to enable collaboration between ICN Hodlers to keep descriptions, links and information related to Iconomi as up to date as possible.

-> Some people want it to happen, some wish it would happen, others make it happen. - Michael Jordan

 Anyone can edit these files and submit changes for review.
 If they make sense and add value to what's already in place, the changes will be accepted.
-In the near future, this content will be synced to a new section on https://icnhodler.com
+All content is synced to a dedicated wiki section on the ICNHodler website: https://icnhodler.com/wiki

-Current Files:
+List of all pages:

 - [Columbus Capital Pinta](Columbus-Capital-Pinta.md)
 - [Columbus Capital](Columbus-Capital.md)